Length to Beam Ratio (L/B)

 • Racing trimaran amas: 14:1 to 20:1 or higher

-This is the point of a multihull: the stability comes from spreading two or three slender hulls across a wide platform, not from making any one hull fat.
-Long, narrow hullforms generate so little wave-making drag that they routinely exceed displacement hull speed without planing — the speed-length ratio limit that constrains monohulls doesn't bind them in any practical sense.
+This is the point of a multihull: stability comes from spreading two or three slender hulls across a wide platform, not from making any one hull wide.
+Long, narrow hulls create so little wave-making drag that they can exceed displacement hull speed without planing.
+The monohull speed-length limit does not bind them in the same way.

 The L/B of the overall platform of a catamaran is much lower than each hull's L/B, but it's not really comparable to a monohull's L/B — the metrics measure different things.